Kuba9922/ml-projects/README.md

 digit-recognition-from-scratch - a neural network written from scratch in NumPy for digit recognition trained on MNIST dataset.

 fruit-recognition-cnn - CNN-based fruit image classifier built in TensorFlow/Keras.
-The model classifies 131 fruit classes.
+The model classifies 131 fruit classes with over 99% accuracy.

 melbourne-housing-sklearn - scikit-learn pipeline for house prices prediction on Melbourne Housing dataset.